Camera insurance: your complete guide

 Does camera insurance cover lost photos?

-It depends on the policy, but most camera insurance won’t cover loss of photos, videos or data that were on the device when it was lost, stolen or damaged.
+Most camera insurance won’t cover loss of photos, videos or data that were on the device when it was lost, stolen or damaged.
+However, this depends on your policy.

 Does camera insurance cover camera equipment?